sofiewallin/cv-application/README.md

 #### Webpack configurations

-Configurations for webpack are made in separate files for development and production.
-Common configurations can be found in `webpack.common.js`, development configurations can be found in `webpack.dev.js` and production configurations can be found in `webpack.prod.js`.
+Configurations for webpack are made in separate files for development and production:

+- Common configurations can be found in `webpack.common.js`.
+- Development configurations can be found in `webpack.dev.js`.
+- Production configurations can be found in `webpack.prod.js`.

 #### Entry point